What towns are in the MDC district?

 Combined Sewers use one pipe for both wastewater and storm water, and are especially vulnerable to overfilling with storm water.
 When they overflow, they either discharge raw sewage into waterways, or back up into basements and yards.
 It is no longer legal to construct Combined Sewers.
 The more modern Sanitary Sewers use two separate pipes – one for wastewater and one for storm water.
 Because of their age, Sanitary Sewer pipes in the area have developed cracks and breaks which allow infiltration of rainwater.
 When they overfill, they also discharge untreated sewage into our waterways.

-The cost for the entire project is $2.1 billion, a total of $1.6 million has already been approved and committed for the first two Phases.
+The cost for the entire project is projected to be over $2.5 billion, with a total of $1.7 billion has already been approved and committed for the first two Phases.
 In 2006, $800 million was approved through referendum and another $800 million was approved in 2012.

 The Clean Water Project implements essential sewer system improvements to eliminate untreated sewage discharges to local waterways.
 These projects will occur throughout the MDC member towns.
 The distribution of these investments will vary dependent upon the age, condition and capacity of each respective community’s sewers.
 Nonetheless, significant construction will occur in Hartford to bolster the system’s ability to convey flows from the outlying towns to the District's primary wastewater treatment plant.
 The improvements are planned to handle increased sewage flows from area development, which is expected to occur over the next 50 years.